Hardware (film): Music

 Simon Boswell composed and performed the film's score, which is primarily electronic.
 The film also features the songs "Ace of Spades" by Motörhead, "Stigmata" by Ministry, and "The Order of Death" by Public Image Ltd.

 Author K. J. Donnelly perceived an influence of MTV and music videos on the film, writing, "Hardware stands as an example of a particular type of film that melds the form of the pop video with the format of the cinematic feature."
 Donnelly notes that Stanley had directed music videos prior to Hardware, including videos for the bands Fields of the Nephilim—whose frontman Carl McCoy appears in the film as the nomadic "zonetripper"—and Public Image Ltd. Donnelly highlights the appearances by McCoy as the zonetripper, Iggy Pop as radio announcer Angry Bob, and Motörhead vocalist Lemmy as a water taxi driver as "establishing a significant esoteric level in the film"; he also notes the meta-referential nature of the film's inclusion of "Ace of Spades", as Lemmy's character plays the song on his water taxi's radio cassette.

 Release

 Hardware was originally rated "X" by the Motion Picture Association of America (MPAA) for its gore.
 It was later cut down to an R to avoid the stigma of a rating associated with pornography.

 Box office

 In the United States, the film debuted at number six.
-It grossed $2,381,285 in its opening weekend and had a total domestic gross of $5,728,953 in 695 theaters.
+It grossed $2,381,285 in its opening weekend from 695 theaters and ended with a total gross of $5,728,953.

-In the UK the film made £313,038.
+In the UK the film grossed £313,038.

 Home media

 Due to its unexpected success, the film was caught up in continual legal issues that prevented its release on DVD for many years.

 Hardware was released on Region 2 DVD and Blu-ray on 22 June 2009.
 It was released on region-free DVD and Blu-ray on 13 October 2009 by Severin Films.

+Umbrella Entertainment released a HDR 4k remastered version of the uncut and uncensored R on 05 March 2025.